marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part1.md

 5. Change the column text (under Properties) to "First Name" and "Last Name".
 ![Column Texts](/assets/library/javafx-8-tutorial/part1/column-texts.png)

-6. Select the *TableView* choose *constrained-resize* for the *Column Resize Policy* (under Properties).
+6. Select the *TableView* and choose *constrained-resize* for the *Column Resize Policy* (under Properties).
 This ensures that the colums will always take up all available space.
 ![Column Resize Policy](/assets/library/javafx-8-tutorial/part1/column-resize-policy.png)

 7. Add a *Label* on the right side with the text "Person Details" (hint: use the search to find the *Label*).
 Adjust it's layout using anchors.